 Evidence of significant impact can be demonstrated on the basis of technical or business ability.
 If applying as a technical applicant, evidence of leading in the development of high-impact digital products or services, starting or contributing to open source projects or evidence of working as a key engineer in the core product of a start-up should be provided.
 If applying as a business applicant evidence of having played a key role in the growth of a product-led digital technology company, or evidence of having founded a successful product-led digital technology company or other organisation should be provided.

 Evidence of work that advances the field is often a popular option to use for applicants.
 The work should be outside the applicant’s usual field and evidence can include mentorship schemes, lecturing and teaching, and contributory projects.
 The documents which demonstrate this should be extensive, such as letters from institutions where the teaching took place detailing the subject and impact of the teaching.

 Academic contributions are not specifically defined and can include ‘evidence of at least one significant contribution to the field in the form of a paper published in a top-tier peer-reviewed journal’.
 Documents to demonstrate this should detail the publication details of the articles as well as letters of support from academics supporting the application.

 This article was originally posted on 18 June 2019 and has been updated to reflect changes in policy.

 How we can help

-Applicants must also provide two letters of support from recognised experts that must meet certain criteria.
-We are experienced in preparing successful Tier 1 (Exceptional Talent) endorsement and immigration applications for individuals spanning a range of industries and sectors, including digital technology and science.
-We currently maintain a 100% success record for this route.
+Applicants must also provide three letters of support from recognised experts that must meet certain criteria.
+We are experienced in preparing successful Global Talent endorsement and immigration applications for individuals spanning a range of industries and sectors, including digital technology and science.

-If you need further information about the Tier 1 (Exceptional Talent) route, or any other UK immigration category, please contact us.
+If you need further information about the Global Talent route, or any other UK immigration category, please contact us.